KaimingCui/Multi-Thread-Scheduler-And-Event-Based-Scheduler/README.md

-# multiThreadScheduler
+# Multi-Thread-Scheduler and Event-based-Scheduler

 ## Objective

 This project requires me to implments a multi-threads scheduler to gain hands-on experience creating, throttling, and evaluating a scheduler.For this project I read in a data file “FloridaCounties.csv” which contains about 75,000 records.
 And treat each record as a task to be scheduled.

 There are two types of scheduler I implemented.
-One is thread-per-request scheduler another is a scheduler based on event and event listener.
+One is thread-per-request scheduler that uses parallel techs.
+Another is a scheduler based on event and event listener.

 I also analyze the latency and throughput of various schedulers.